Teen Programs & Events

 Middle Grade Book Club

-Middle Grade Book Club (ages 10-13) meets the first Tuesday of every month at 4pm and goes for about 45 minutes.
+Middle Grade Book Club (ages 10-13) meets on the first Tuesday of every month at 4pm and goes for about 45 minutes.
 It always includes a simple activity relating to the story.

-Young Adult Book Club
+High School Book Club

 Contact Lindsey: